Research groups

 Dr Karl Butterworth, Queen's University Belfast

-Dr Jason Parsons, University of Liverpool
+Dr Jason Parsons, University of Birmingham

 Dr Betina Børresen, University of Copenhagen